YuxuanQin/math-notes/manifold/manifold.typ

 = Constant sheaves and trivial etale spaces
 We all agree something to be "constant" is some kinds of triviality, and under the equivalence of categories, this triviality should be preserved.
 And it is the fact that *constant sheaves correspond to trivial etale spaces*!
 To prove so, one need to prove that $"Et"(F)$ for some constant sheaf $F$ is a trivial etale space, _or_ $"Sh"(S, pi)$ is a constant sheaf.
 And after trials one find that the latter is much easier.

-  - Remark of "trivial etale spaces": The most trivial etale space of a topological space $X$ is ... $X$ it self with the indentity map.
+  - Remark of "trivial etale spaces": The most trivial etale space of a topological space $X$ is ... $X$ it self with the identity map.
 The second class of trivial etale spaces is the class of $X times E$ where $E$ is a set equipped with discrete topology, with the projection map.
   - Add the prefix "locally" we immediately obtain the finer correspondence between _locally constant sheaves_ and _locally trivial etale space_, i.e., _covering spaces_.

 = Ringed spaces